Madhurika2909/Expense-Tracker/README.md

 includes functions for logging expenses, updating budgets, displaying summary information, <br>
 generating a pie chart to visualize expense distribution, and generating reports based on date <br>
 ranges.
 The application is designed with a user-friendly menu system, providing a simple and <br>
-interactive interface for managing personal expenses
+interactive interface for managing personal expenses.